blbadger/blbadger.github.io/pendulum-map.md

 dy = -b * y + x
 ```

-which yeilds
+which at *dt* = 0.1 yeilds

 ![swirl image]({{https://blbadger.github.io}}pendulum_map/linear_swirl.png)

 In either case, the trajectory heads asymptotically towards the origin.
 This is also true for any initial point in the vicinity of the origin, making the point (0,0) an **attractor** of the system.
 As the attractor is a point, it is a 0-dimensional attractor or point attractor.

-## Increasing timestep size leads to a fractal pattern and an increase in attractor dimension
+## Increasing timestep size leads to an increase in attractor dimension

-Now let's increase delta_t little by little.
-At delta_t = 0.02 the map looks similar to the one above just with more space betwen each point on the spiral.
+Now let's increase *dt* little by little.
+At *dt* = 0.02 the map looks similar to the one above just with more space betwen each point on the spiral.
 This makes sense, as an increase in timestep size would lead to more motion between iterations provided a particle is in motion.

 ![pendulum image]({{https://blbadger.github.io}}pendulum_map/pendulum_0.2t.png)

-Increasing delta_t to 0.037 leads to the appearance of ripples in the trajectory path, where the ratio between the distance between consecutive iteration (x, y) coordinates compared to the (x, y) coordinates of the next nearest neighbor changes depending on where in the trajectory the particle is.
+Increasing *dt* to 0.037 leads to the appearance of ripples in the trajectory path, where the ratio between the distance between consecutive iteration (x, y) coordinates compared to the (x, y) coordinates of the next nearest neighbor changes depending on where in the trajectory the particle is.
 For lack of a better word, let's call these **waves**.

 ![pendulum image]({{https://blbadger.github.io}}pendulum_map/pendulum_0.37t.png)

-With a slightly larger delta_t (0.04088), the waves have become more pronounced and an empty space appears around the origin (picture is zoomed slightly).
+With a slightly larger *dt* (0.04088), the waves have become more pronounced and an empty space appears around the origin (picture is zoomed slightly).

 ![pendulum image]({{https://blbadger.github.io}}pendulum_map/pendulum_0.04088t.png)